anaybaid7/starrez-logger-prod/README.md

 ## Troubleshooting

-**Buttons didn't appear after opening a profile**
-StarRez is a single-page app — it updates the page content without doing a full reload.
-The extension detects this and injects buttons automatically, usually within half a second.
-If they don't show up, wait a couple seconds and try a page refresh (F5).
+**Buttons did not appear after opening a profile** StarRez is a single-page application and updates content without a full page reload.
+The extension detects navigation changes and injects buttons automatically, usually within one second.
+If buttons do not appear, wait a moment and press F5 to refresh.

-**Switched to a different student but something looks off**
-The extension watches for navigation changes and refreshes everything when it detects a new profile.
-If something looks stale, F5 fixes it.
+**Something looks incorrect after switching to a different student** The extension monitors for profile changes and refreshes automatically.
+If the display appears stale, pressing F5 will resolve it.

-**Copy Lockout says "No loaner keys found"**
+**Copy Lockout returns "No loaner keys found"**
-That student has no keys listed in their Keys section.
-The tool won't generate a blank entry — that's intentional.
-Do a manual log entry if you need to proceed.
+The student has no keys listed in their Keys section.
+The tool will not generate a blank entry.
+Complete a manual log entry to proceed.

-**The Keys section / Copy Lockout button took a few seconds to appear**
-The Rez 360 sidebar loads separately from the rest of the profile.
-The extension watches for it and injects the button as soon as the Keys section appears.
-On slower connections this can take a few seconds — it'll get there.
+**The Copy Lockout button took a few seconds to appear** The Rez 360 sidebar loads independently from the rest of the profile.
+The extension monitors for it and injects the button as soon as the Keys section becomes available.
+On slower connections this may take a few seconds.

-**Something's broken and F5 doesn't fix it**
+**Issue persists after refreshing**
-Email Anay Baid with a screenshot.
-For anything urgent at the desk, manual entry in the meantime.
+Contact the extension maintainer with a screenshot.
+For anything time-sensitive at the desk, complete a manual entry in the meantime.

 ---

-## Questions or bugs

-Email Anay Baid or drop a message with a screenshot of what happened.
-Please don't try to modify the extension files yourself — it'll likely break something and make it harder to debug later.

----

-*Related: Mail Processing · Daily Tasks · Lockout Procedure · Submitting an IST Ticket*
+*Desk Services, Campus Housing, University of Waterloo*